By Winnie Byanyima

 The report was backed by Aung Sang Suu Kyi, the democratic leader of Myanmar.
 It must be implemented.
 Democracy in Myanmar cannot be achieved with discrimination and gross violations of human rights.
 What kind of democracy flowers within soils that have seen such violence?

 Today, we face yet another eruption of the Rohingya crisis, this time on an unprecedented scale.
-Our international leaders must act to ensure the same patterns are not repeated, with strong diplomatic pressure that ensures the rights of the Rohingya – and all in Myanmar – are fully protected.
+Our international leaders must act to ensure the same patterns are not repeated, with a strong diplomatic pressure that ensures the rights of the Rohingya – and all in Myanmar – are fully protected.
 We must see justice and accountability for the atrocities committed against them.

 Despite everything, the Rohingya refugees repeated a dignified, clear request to us: Equal rights for all.
 As full citizens.
 Their call must now be answered.